feranick/MultiFit/README.md

 v.2: It uses a peak guessing algorithm, for more accurate results.

-v.1-20150306a: It uses a static initialization for the fitting parameters It is fairly universal, in that it can be used for any spectra.
+v.1: It uses a static initialization for the fitting parameters